 Our hampers are packed with delicious savoury treats, including popcorn, wafers, crisps, nuts, olives and more – all from fantastic independent supplier.

-Also, why not be adventurous with something extra special to drink – have you tried Aloha 65 with ginger ale – a summer sensation?
-Or Tinston Cider, made the same way as champagne? …or Belvoir Elderflower Presse to really quench the thirst on a hot day?
+Also, why not be adventurous with something extra special to drink – fancy a new cocktail, like a Watermelon Daiquiri, ready mixed and ready to drink? …or Belvoir Elderflower Presse to really quench the thirst on a hot day?

 Do you have an insulated metal water bottle or flask?
 Put a few ice cubes inside and they shouldn’t melt for at least 12 hours – perfect for popping in the glass of your favourite beverage.